Greenstand/Tree_Species/doc/names.md

 common species in Haiti that we still do not have a scientific name for.

+Some morphotypes used by Greenstand explicitly contain **several species** that cannot be reliably distinguished from images, such as `EUCA0000` and `CITR0000`.
+This is not desirable, because of the potentially great range of ecological and cultural variation among these lumped species, but unavoidable, and is preferable to using a number of narrower morphotypes which were unreliably applied.

 After creating ‘bins’ (folders for images) with morphotype codes, we **match** subsequent images, shuffling them into a folder based on their appearance.
+For instance if we are looking at 1,000 captures from Haiti, we might end up with 20 folders.
+Generally, a few species will account for most of the individuals, with some only having a few images, and some only having one.
 As the numbers build up and we have more opportunity to view variation among individuals, we may need to _split_ a folder into two, or _lump_ two folders into one.
 We can then create a _synonym_ table, keeping one code current or active, and linking other, now unused, codes to it.
-For instance if we are looking at 1,000 captures from Haiti, we might end up with 20 folders.
-Generally, a few species will account for most of the individuals, with some only having a few images, and some only having one.

 Eventually we try to match morphotypes across countries and continents.
-Some restoration species are ubiquitous around the work, some are local.
+Some restoration species are ubiquitous around the world, some are local.

 ## Identification